Transforming social housing and empowering communities

 - Community Spaces: proposals that present novel and creative ways to bring communities together within a space to increase social networks, be it physical, virtual or a blend of both.

-The esteemed judging panel is a diverse group of experts and industry leaders dedicated to identifying and supporting groundbreaking ideas that drive meaningful change.
+The esteemed judging panel was a diverse group of experts and industry leaders dedicated to identifying and supporting groundbreaking ideas that drive meaningful change.

 - Chair: David Orr, Chair of the Clarion Housing Association Board